 Maria Hatzistefanis is the founder and CEO of skin care brands Rodial and Nip + Fab, which she started in 1999 from her spare bedroom and local Starbucks.
 How to Be an Overnight Success sets out all the business and life lessons to be learned via Maria’s story with so much honestly and tenaciousness.
 As this book takes a really practical approach, I read the digital version initially and then purchased the hardback so I could make my own notes on the chapter summaries which are really helpful and turned this book into a workbook as well as a to-do list for myself.

 There is now also an accompanying podcast called Overnight Success which is equally as good.

 Primarily aimed at school or college leavers ready to start an apprenticeship or internships, this book, written by PR guru Aliza Licht, is actually a source of really good advice for any stage of your career.
 Full of useful guidance, I particularly liked all of the tips on how to handle working with and for different personalities.
-As Aliza ran an anonymous Gossip Girl-style Twitter account @DKNYPRGIRL, there is also advice on social media, digital marketing and the often overlooked in-person networking.
+As Aliza ran an anonymous Gossip Girl-style Twitter account @DKNYPRGIRL, there is also advice on social media, digital and youtube marketing and the often overlooked in-person networking.